linode/docs/docs/applications/game-servers/minecraft-on-debian-and-ubuntu.md

 1. Exit your SSH session, and log back in to your Linode as the `minecraft` user:

 2. Download the latest version of the Minecraft Multiplayer Server from [Minecraft.net](https://minecraft.net/).
-The current version as of this guides publication is 1.8.1, but refer to the linked page for the latest version:
+The current version as of publis is 1.8.1.
+Refer to the linked page to download the latest version:

         wget https://s3.amazonaws.com/Minecraft.Download/versions/1.8.1/minecraft_server.1.8.1.jar